m-horky/sllm/README.md

 It is a word that LLMs do not usually emit.
 During development, this made it very simple to determine whether the output is good or not, and it stuck.

+**Aren't you boiling the oceans by this?**

+There's been a lot of debate online against LLMs in general.
+One of the arguments against them is that they require a lot of power to operate, and all that compute heat is boiling the oceans.

+Well, good news.
+This is running locally, you are boiling your own bathtub at most.
+Plus, if you own a gaming computer, have you tried looking at its power consumption.
+You can afford to run a LLM for a few dozen queries a day, it's not as bad as it might seem.

 ## License

 MIT